-Location: El Dorado Hills, CA. '04 Platinum - Corsa Exhaust
+Location: New England '04 Platinum - Corsa Exhaust

 The dealership should have provided you with a sheet detailing what symptoms you provided, what testing they conducted, what the results were, and the recommended fix.
 Post that info and then a better answer can be given here.

 There is only one (venturi-style) fuel pump, located in the left tank.
 Pressure from this is used to activate a siphon pump in the right tank.
 Both units are pretty reliable and based on the proven, two tank Corvette design.
 The fuel system is a PITA to service, since the integrated sender units are in each tank, along with the fuel filter.
 There's a lot of interference to remove, which accounts for a higher than average labor rate.
 This problem could be caused by a bad sender unit, but without test result codes, it's just logical guessing on my part.